willbuck/prime-solo-project-2021/README.md

 ## Installation
 1. Type `npm install` to install all dependencies
-1. Create Postgres/Postico database per information in `data.sql`
+1. Create Postgres/Postico database per information in `database.sql`
 1. Type `npm run server` to start your NodeJS server
 1. Type `npm run client` to launch the react app on your browser